openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 int sgx_mmap_ocall(void *addr, size_t length, int prot, int flags);

 /*
- * Call OS to change permissions, type, or notify EACCEPT done after TRIM *
+ * Call OS to change permissions, type, or notify EACCEPT done after TRIM.
+ *
  * @param[in] addr start address of the memory to change protections.
  * @param[in] length length of the area.
 This must be a multiple of the page size.